Skip to main content

 access_key = "<YOUR-PROJECT-ACCESS-KEY>" # Obtain from your Project's settings page: https://codex.cleanlab.ai/

-def df_row_validation(df, row_index, validator, verbosity=0):
+def df_row_validation(df, row_index, project, verbosity=0):

 """